12 Best Movies About Depression on Netflix (Nov 2023)

 4. All the Bright Places (2021)

 Inspired by Niven’s namesake novel, ‘All the Bright Places’ is a teen romantic drama film directed by Brett Haley.
 The Elle Fanning and Justice Smith-starrer revolves around Theodore Finch and Violet Markey, two teenagers who relive the emotional scars of their past following their unexpected mingling.
-However, it does not take them long to realize that they can find happiness in the smallest things, and they eventually end up embarking on a life-changing and cathartic journey across Indiana.
+However, it does not take them long to realize that they can find happiness in the most minor things, and they eventually embark on a life-changing and cathartic journey across Indiana.
 You can stream ‘All the Bright Places’ here.

 3. To the Bone (2017)